andeya/goutil/README.md

 		// If exist=false, no kv data is exist.
 		Random() (key, value interface{}, exist bool)
 		// Len returns the length of the map.
-		// Note:
-		//  the count implemented using atomicMap may be inaccurate;
-		//  the count implemented using rwMap is accurate.
 		Len() int
 	}
 	```